Meeting-Baas/meeting-bot-as-a-service/integrations-using-third-party-software/make-to-airtable-llm-brief/make-to-airtable-llm-brief.md

 ### Step 8: Save and Test

 1. Save the workflow.
-2. Open the form, input the meeting URL and AI Meeting Bot API key, and test the setup.
+2. Open the form, input the meeting URL and Meeting Baas API key, and test the setup.

 ## Conclusion

-Your Make workflow should now be connected to AI Meeting Bot and configured to use the OpenAI API.
-If you encounter issues, refer back to the steps or seek help on the AI Meeting Bot dashboard.
+Your Make workflow should now be connected to Meeting Baas and configured to use the OpenAI API.
+If you encounter issues, refer back to the steps or seek help on the Meeting Baas dashboard.